Thanksgivukkah: Similarities between Thanksgiving and Hanukkah

 While the imagery and products surrounding the day were light-hearted, advocates contended it had a broader significance resonant with American democracy.
 “There are amazing similarities between the Pilgrims’ quest for religious freedom and what the Maccabees were fighting for,” one advocate told the New York Daily News, referring to the Hanukkah story of Judah Maccabee, who led the Hebrews’ fight for freedom from and military victory over the Greeks in the 2nd century BC.
 “This a great opportunity for Jewish Americans to celebrate this country and for everyone to acknowledge the greatness of our shared religious freedoms.”
 In 1888, the New York Herald wrote that "The two festivals merged well together," describing Hanukkah as "a thanksgiving festival for deliverance from… tyranny".
-A "Thanksgivukkah Manifesto" has been penned, claiming that it is the ideal holiday for increasingly secular American Jews.
+A "Thanksgivukkah Manifesto" has been penned by Mishael Zion, claiming that it is the ideal holiday for increasingly secular American Jews.

 Additionally, some have claimed that both Hanukkah and Thanksgiving have roots in the Jewish harvest festival of Sukkot.